How to Clean a Closed Environment for Cells

 Unlike an open room, in an Xvivo system, there aren’t contaminated particles falling onto work surfaces from workers, non-sterile gloves or sleeves.
 There aren’t any particles from room air re-contaminating cleaned surfaces after you walk away.

 It goes against old thinking to realize that unless you actively contaminate them, disinfected surfaces in an Xvivo System stay clean.
 In fact, because of the continuously re-circulating HEPA-filtered atmosphere, the inside actually gets cleaner and cleaner the longer it runs, all by itself.
-It is very much the reverse of years of open-lab training.
+It is very much the reverse of years of open-lab training with closed cell environments.

 Disinfectants in an Isolator Environment

 Vaporized Hydrogen Peroxide and Chlorine Dioxide are gas sterilants that are highly effective at ensuring the internal isolator environment is sterile after equipment set-up.
 As long as any enclosed equipment can tolerate these, vapor sterilizing is the best way to start sterile.
 If you cannot vapor sterilize the unit, wiping surfaces with disinfectant can be highly effective.
 Confirming the sterility of your Xvivo with routine microbial environmental monitoring is a good practice.